Hydrogen-powered aviation will be tested on turboprops at new Moses Lake venture

 Linking all this together, Universal Hydrogen must integrate all the ancillary equipment wrapped around the fuel cell and the electric motor, including the electronic control algorithms for the entire system as well as compressors, humidifiers and the cooling systems for the fuel cell and the motor.

-Batteries will have to be added for redundancy and reserve power.
+Batteries will be added for reserve power.

 AeroTEC’s engineers, meanwhile, will have to modify the airframe — designing a new cargo door through which to load the hydrogen capsules and holding fixtures for all the equipment — and then shepherd the complete aircraft through the FAA certification process.